Asia Pacific Triennial of Contemporary Art (APT)

 The APT series offers a unique educational experience for primary, secondary and tertiary students.
 Teachers and students are offered multiple entry points to engage with the exhibition including virtual tours, teacher notes and worksheets, which provide links to the curriculum and activities for the classroom.

 Twenty years of APT

 The first three Triennials demonstrated the diversity of contemporary art practice across the region, profiling 220 artists from 20 different countries.
 APT 2002 was radically different in that it considered developments in contemporary art over recent decades through in-depth explorations of 16 individual artists.
 APT5 (2006), the opening exhibition in GOMA, continued to develop this new model and featured a selection of works from 35 artists and two multi-artist projects (a total of 66 artists).

 In 2009, APT6 profiled the work of over 100 artists from 25 countries, including a number of artists and artist collaborations never seen in Australia before.
 It was the largest curated exhibition presented by an art museum in Australia, occupying the entire Gallery of Modern Art (GOMA) as well as galleries at the Queensland Art Gallery (QAG).

-This year we celebrate twenty years of APT with ‘The 7th Asia Pacific Triennial of Contemporary Art’ (APT7) (8 December 2012 – 14 April 2013).
-APT7 will present an opportunity to explore new developments in works from across Asia, the Pacific and Australia, as well as to reflect on the past two decades of contemporary art from the region.
+In 2012 we celebrated twenty years of APT with ‘The 7th Asia Pacific Triennial of Contemporary Art’ (APT7) (8 December 2012 – 14 April 2013).
+APT7 explored new developments in works from across Asia, the Pacific and Australia, as well as reflecting on the past two decades of contemporary art from the region.